ElliottjPierce/noiz/book/src/quick-start/README.md

 where those values come from the `NoiseFunction` `Random<UNorm, f32>`.
 There's a lot of power here: You could change `Random<UNorm, f32>` to any function you like, and you could change `OrthoGrid` to any partitioner you like.
 For example, `PerCell<SimplexGrid, Random<UNorm, f32>>`, will make triangles!
+More on `SimplexGrid` later.

 Note that the noise function does not need to know the type it is sampled with.
-As long as the type supports it, you can use anything you like.
+As long as the noise function supports it, you can use anything you like.
 For example, we could have used `Vec3`, `Vec4`, etc above.

 ## Putting it all together